ahreenah/cuda_lint_perl/readme/readme.txt

 How to install:
   run following command in your terminal:
     $ sudo apt install perl
-  If you are not using Ubuntu or debian then you should use another installation method
+  If you are not using Ubuntu or Debian then you should use another installation method

 Author: Medvosa